richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 3. [Title 3]

 Each post would be 1,500+ words, include original insights, and provide value to your readers.
-I'd include one contextual link to Jesus Chatbot where relevant.
+I'd include one contextual link to Jesus Express where relevant.

 Would you be interested?
 I'm happy to send a full draft for your review.